recomputation/website/source/cp2013/example.markdown

 There are inevitable security risks in running any executable and/or virtual machine downloaded from the internet.
 You should take appropriate precautions.

+## History

+Some older files are available.

+* [Vagrant Box](experiment1/recomputation-QueensPuzzle.box).
+Older box with incorrect vagrant file so that experiment did not run on vagrant up.
+ Ubuntu 12.04.
+Approx 391 MiB.
+Note that this file is actually a tarfile containing VirtualBox files so may also be used directly with VirtualBox.
+All code in this machine is open source except for VirtualBox Guest Additions, which are included in binary form.
+    * md5sum 548da40e7580726fccb4db914d26498e